Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

 |[damage_effect][]|`weapons\pistol\bullet`            |Elite energy shield damage modifier to `0.8`
 |[weapon][]       |`weapons\plasma rifle\plasma rifle`|First error angle to `0.25` degrees, second error to `2.5` for first trigger

-These changes are made only to the resulting tag data in the map file, but be careful when extracting tags from singleplayer maps!
+These changes are made only to the resulting tag data in the map file, but be careful when extracting tags from singleplayer maps (both PC and Xbox)!
 You will actually overwrite the original weapon tags and cause your custom multiplayer maps to _also_ use these values.